tagadvance/Terminal-Save-and-Restore/README.md

 # Terminal Save and Restore
-Allow terminal position, size, current working directory, and virtual environment to be saved and restored.
-This is useful for preserving terminals between restarts.
 I recommend having one session per project or workspace.
 Sessions are stored in `~/.config/terminal-sessions/`.

 ## Install
 ```